- What is an intensive driving course?

 Before you decide whether or not to go for an intensive driving course, it might help to book an assessment driving lesson with a driving instructor.
-Some intensive courses make an assessment lesson compulsory.
 This will give you an idea of whether an intensive driving course is the right option for you before you commit to the whole thing.

 How much is an intensive driving course?